itchyny/gojq/README.md

 ## Difference to jq
 - gojq is purely implemented with Go language and is completely portable. jq depends on the C standard library so the availability of math functions depends on the library. jq also depends on the regular expression library and it makes build scripts complex.
 - gojq implements nice error messages for invalid query and JSON input.
 The error message of jq is sometimes difficult to tell where to fix the query.
 - gojq does not keep the order of object keys.
 I understand this might cause problems for some scripts but basically we should not rely on the order of object keys.
+Due to this limitation, gojq does not have `keys_unsorted` function and `--sort-keys` (`-S`) option.
 I would implement when ordered map is implemented in the standard library of Go but I'm less motivated.
 - gojq supports arbitrary-precision integer calculation while jq does not.
 This is important to keeping the precision of numeric IDs or nanosecond values.
-You can use gojq to solve some mathematical problems which require big integers.
+You can also use gojq to solve some mathematical problems which require big integers.
+Note that mathematical functions convert integers to floating-point numbers; only addition, subtraction, multiplication, modulo operation and division (when divisible) keep integer precisions.
+When you want to calculate floor division of big integers, use `def intdiv($x; $y): ($x - $x % $y) / $y;`, instead of `$x / $y`.
 - gojq supports reading from YAML input while jq does not. gojq also supports YAML output.

 ### Color configuration